TheOdinProject/curriculum/ruby_programming/advanced_ruby/pattern_matching.md

 ### Ruby 3 patterns

 With Ruby 3 came a couple of new patterns.
-If you aren't using Ruby 3 at the time of writing you can install it if you like or just skim the below patterns and know they exist.
 You may get a warning about these features being experimental and subject to change so they aren't yet considered ready for any production code.

 ### Rightward assignment.